 The FCA board manages, administers, and establishes policies for FCA.
 The board approves the policies, regulations, charters, and examination and enforcement activities that ensure a strong FCS.
 The board also provides for the examination and supervision of the FCS, including Farmer Mac, and oversees the activities of the FCS Building Association, which acquires, manages, and maintains FCA headquarters and field office facilities.

 The chairman of the FCA board serves as the chief executive officer (CEO).
 The CEO enforces the rules, regulations, and orders of the FCA board.
 He or she directs the implementation of policies and regulations adopted by the FCA board.
 The Office of the Chief Executive Officer plans, organizes, directs, coordinates, and controls FCA's day-to-day operations and leads the agency’s efforts to achieve and manage a diverse workforce.
-Glen R. Smith is the board chairman and CEO.
+Vincent G. Logan is the board chairman and CEO.

 The chief operating officer (COO) has broad responsibility for planning, directing, and controlling the operations of the Offices of Agency Services, Examination, Regulatory Policy, Data Analytics and Economics, Information Technology, Chief Financial Officer, and General Counsel in accordance with the operating philosophy and policies of the FCA board.
 He or she supervises and provides policy direction to the executive staff responsible for managing these offices.
 The COO oversees and coordinates the development and implementation of the agency-wide strategic, operating, and budget plans and activities.
 The COO also coordinates the resolution of internal policy, personnel, and program issues with agency executive leadership and the FCA board.

-The Office of Agency Services manages and delivers human capital and administrative services for the agency.
+The Office of Agency Services manages and delivers human capital, operational, and workforce development for the agency.
 The office consists of three service delivery teams: Human Resources Division, Operations Division, and Learning and Organizational Change Team.
-Services provided include strategic human capital management, recruiting, workforce planning, succession management, staffing and placement, job evaluation, compensation and benefits, payroll administration, performance management, awards, employee relations, employee training and development, acquisition, records and property management, continuity of operations and emergency preparedness, supply services, agency purchase cards, graphic design, publication, and mail service.
+Services provided include strategic human capital management, recruiting, workforce planning, succession management, staffing and placement, job evaluation, compensation and benefits, payroll administration, performance management, awards, employee relations, employee training and development, property management, personnel security, continuity of operations and emergency preparedness, supply services, and mail service.